 Set the Maximum number of consecutively failed sign in attempts in the corresponding section.
 The default value for this parameter is 3; set it to 0 (zero) to leave your users an unlimited number of login attempts.
 When the maximum number of failed attempts is reached, all subsequent sign-in attempts will be blocked for 10 minutes.
 The block applies to the IP address from which the sign-in to the system was attempted.

 Accessibility Hint: Consider setting this parameter to 1 only when it is strictly necessary.
 Having no opportunity to retype the password more than one time can be a great disadvantage for some users.
 Learn more on accessibility in your platform.

 Once a user is logged into the system, they always have the option to reset their passwords.

-Please note that if you are creating users via API as the Superadmin, none of the configurations that you set in the Advanced Settings menu related to the password policy will be applied to the users created via API.
+Please Note!
+If you are creating users via API as the Superadmin, none of the configurations that you set in the Advanced Settings menu related to the password policy will be applied to the users created via API.

 Changing a User’s Password

 As the Superadmin, you can manually change a user’s password, you can do so from the User Management page in your platform.
-Access your platform as the Superadmin, then scroll your mouse over the gear icon in the left sidebar.
+Access your platform as the Superadmin, then access the Admin Menu from the gear icon in the top right corner.
 Press the Users item in the E-Learning section.

 Find the user in the list of users on the bottom half of this page, click the ellipsis menu at the end of the user’s row, then select Edit item in the dropdown menu.

-In the slideout panel, type in the new password into the corresponding text box, then retype it into the text field below.
+In the slideout panel, type in the new password into the corresponding text box, then retype it into the text field next to it.
 You need to confirm that all mandatory fields (marked with asterisks) are filled out as well.
 When you’re finished, press Update.
 The user must use the new password upon the next log into the platform.

 There are a few password restriction policies that are forcibly applied across all Docebo platforms.
 These policies cannot be changed.
 Passwords cannot contain: